 2) The fraction to percent and fraction to decimal sections have the rules written already, so the examples just need to be completed.

-I always relate fraction to percent to students grades.
+- I relate the fraction to percent conversion to students grades.
 By the time we get to this topic during the year, students have been figuring out their grades for months (I never write their percentages on their assessments – they need to calculate

-5) Students then complete the 10 problems around the page.
-Above each number is the conversion to complete (F to P, P to D, etc.) They can then color the rest of the wheel background.
+- Above each number is the conversion to complete (F to P, P to D, etc.)